kigster/pause/README.md

 ## Testing

 By default, `fakeredis` gem is used to emulate Redis in development.
-However, the same test-suite should be able to run against a real redis — however, be aware that it will flush the current db during spec run.
-In order to run specs against real redis, make sure you have Redis running locally on the default port, and that you are able to connect to it using `redis-cli`.

-Please note that Travis suite, as well as the default rake task, run both.
+However, the same test-suite runs against a real redis, just be aware that using real redis server running locally on 127.0.0.1 will result in a `flush` operation on the current redis db during the spec run.
+In order to run specs against real redis, please make sure you have Redis running locally on the default port (6379), and that you are able to connect to it using `redis-cli -p 6379 -h 127.0.0.1`.

-### Unit Testing with Fakeredis
+### Unit Testing with FakeRedis

-Fakeredis is the default, and is also run whenever `bundle exec rspec` is executed, or `rake spec` task invoked.
+The gem `fakeredis` is the default for testing, and is also run whenever `bundle exec rspec` is executed, or `rake spec` task invoked.

 ```bash
 bundle exec rake spec:unit